 Ever notice how buying more of something often brings down the cost per unit?
 Well, this simple idea, referred to as a "volume discount," isn't just a good deal for customers; it's actually a major booster in sales, inventory management, and customer loyalty for any business.

 In this article, we will talk about the advantages and disadvantages of volume discounting with examples.
 You'll also learn practical advice on how to use volume discounts in your business.
-Let's get started!
+If you're curious about other types of discount strategies, check out our guide on types of discount in marketing.

 What is Volume Discount?